Management of Second Stage of Labor | Article | GLOWM

 Determine the Station, ensure Situational Awareness & Scribe (clear documentation)

 Excessive traction and inappropriate force should be avoided whilst conducting both vacuum and forceps births.
-Clinicians should exert an appropriate traction in the right direction (i.e. along the curve of Carus), while during the use of forceps, the use of the Pajot’s maneuver to ensure traction at 45° along with the curve of Carus is essential.
-The vacuum cup should be placed correctly at the “flexion point”, which is an arbitrary area approximately 3 cm in front of the posterior fontanelle along the sagittal suture (Figure 6).
-Failure to correctly place the center of the vacuum cup on the flexion point may result in serious maternal and fetal complications due to a combination of the increased diameters of the deflexed fetal head, and the resultant inappropriate and excessive traction.
+Clinicians should apply appropriate traction in the correct direction i.e., along the curve of Carus.
+When using forceps, performing Pajot’s maneuver to ensure traction at a 45° angle along the curve of Carus is essential.
+The vacuum cup should be placed correctly at the flexion point, which is an arbitrary area approximately 3 cm anterior to the posterior fontanelle along the sagittal suture (Figure 6).
+Failure to correctly place the center of the vacuum cup on the flexion point may result in serious maternal and fetal complications due to a combination of the increased diameters of the deflexed fetal head and the resultant inappropriate and excessive traction.

 6

 Rotational forceps (Kielland’s) and vacuum deliveries should be performed by a skilled operator to avoid maternal and fetal trauma.
-In skilled hands, a rotational operative vaginal delivery during second stage of labor causes less complications as compared to an emergency cesarean section for a deeply engaged fetal head.
-Vacuum and forceps delivery should always be considered as complementary to each other, and they are not mutually exclusive.
-Considering that vacuum delivery is not possible in all cases (e.g. gross caput on the fetal head, preterm delivery or fetal bleeding disorders) and every practising obstetrician owes a duty of care to his/her patients to ensure that he/she is competent in both rotational forceps and vacuum deliveries to ensure optimum outcomes for women and babies during the second stage of labor.
+In skilled hands, a rotational operative vaginal delivery during second stage of labor causes fewer complications as compared to an emergency cesarean section for a deeply engaged fetal head.
+Vacuum and forceps deliveries should be considered complementary rather than mutually exclusive techniques.
+Since vacuum delivery is not suitable in all cases, for example, in the presence of gross caput, preterm delivery or fetal bleeding disorders, every practising obstetrician has a duty of care to be competent in both vacuum and rotational forceps deliveries to ensure optimal outcomes for women and their babies during the second stage of labor.

 DURATION OF SECOND STAGE OF LABOR